mapbox/underreact/README.md

 Assets referenced by your stylesheets will be hashed and copied to the [`outputDirectory`](#outputdirectory), unless they are absolute URLs.

+### vendorModules

+Type: `Array<string>`.
+Default: `[]`.

+Identifiers of npm modules that you want to be added to the vendor bundle.
+The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

+By default, the vendor bundle includes `react` and `react-dom`.

+**Tip:** It is good idea to include big stable libraries your project depends on, for eg. `redux`, `moment.js`, `lodash` etc.

 ### webpackLoaders

 Type: `Array<Rule>`.